 - Louis Mbuyu, Comparison of categorical properties offered by multiple MOOC platforms -- Using automated web crawler in Python with Scrapy (B.Sc.)

 - Anna Hubert, User-centered responsive User Interface for increasing Stress Awareness -- Implementation & Evaluation of Stila web portal (B.Sc.)

-- Eugenia Schneider, Interaction System for a MOOC Search Engine -- Design, implementation and summative empirical evaluation of the UI (M.Sc.)
+- Eugenia Schneider, Interaction System for a MOOC Search Engine -- Design, implementation and summative empirical evaluation of the User Interface (M.Sc.)

 - Christof Schramm, Recognition of Code Patterns from Stackoverflow Answers in Computer Programs (M.Sc.)